Using Storybook with RedwoodJS - Lunchdev

 00:28:37 - Anthony Campolo

 I'm sure I had half a dozen windows open to Stack Overflow for various JavaScript date formatting.
 I have to look it up from scratch every time.
-So complicated.
-I'm in the wrong place.
+It's so complicated.
 There are libraries that make it easier, like date-fns.
 That's the new one that everyone uses.
-Yeah, but I wanted to keep it just kind of plain JavaScript for this.
+But I wanted to keep it just kind of plain JavaScript for this.

 00:29:55 - Michael / host